Zeeeepa/blaze/README.md

 - **Skip Lists**: O(log n) search, insert, and delete operations
 - **Inverted Index**: Efficient term-to-position mapping
 - **Binary Serialization**: Compact storage format

+## Not for Everyone

+We'd admit, Blaze isn't for everyone.
+If you're looking for a production-ready, battle-tested full text search engine, check out [Bleve](https://github.com/blevesearch/bleve) - a modern, feature-rich indexing library in Go.

+Blaze is purpose-built to be hackable.
+It is tiny enough to fit in your brain and decent enough to blow it.
+If you've ever wondered how inverted indexes are structured, how BM25 scoring works, or how boolean queries get executed, Blaze gives you a readable, hackable implementation you can learn from and experiment with.

 ## Installation